Will You Still Like Me (If I’m Trans)?

 Now my hosts were following me and I needed their help.
 Would they help me now that they knew I was trans?

-I held my breathe as I sent the text asking for help.
+I held my breath as I sent the text asking for help.
 Worried.

-There’s some part of me that holds my breath every time I come out.
-If knowing more about me makes them like me less.
+There’s some part of me that holds my breath every time I come out, wondering if knowing me more makes them like me less.
 If my first impression is enough to make them like all of me.
-I’m always hoping I didn’t ruin everything just by being trans.
+I always hope I didn’t ruin everything just by being trans.
 It reminds me of coming out at 16 all over again, sobbing to my mom and begging her to love me still in the same breath as I said “I’m gay” believing she could not possibly do both.
 Some part of me still holds on to that fear that the two aren’t possible in the same place even after all these years of knowing better.

 When people ask me why Pride exists, I think about all these little moments of wonder.
 The fear.
 When I stand in front of teams this month to teach them about pronouns and say “this is about making people safe,” I hope they understand.
 It’s not big, cinematic moments.
 You’re not saving the day and you won’t be on the news tonight for allyship.
 But for one person, you can make them believe that it’s possible to love someone no matter what.
 To love them no matter what.